- Avoid high heels or spikey heels. Pick a shoe with flat sole or medium heel that is thick (large diameter).

 Swing Dancing Shoes for Men

 The situation is a bit easier for men’s shoes.
-Basically, almost anything with a leather sole will work.
+Basically, almost anything with a leather sole will work, at least initially.
 On top of that, pick something that is comfortable and fits your style.
 Stacy Adams offers some dress shoes that fit the Swing style.

 For dedicated dance shoes, Dancestore.com and Remix are great sources for men’s dance shoes.
 USA Dance Shoes offers men’s shoes for ballroom and salsa, but they can be used for Swing (unlike women’s Salsa shoes).

 For high-end shoes, check out Ace Marks.
 Yes, these run $300 a pair or more, but they are hand-crafted in Italy from high-quality genuine leather.
 But most importantly, they look great!
 Take a look at their wingtips and Oxford cap toe shoes.
 Although they might seem expensive, they are actually a great value and will last a long time.

 The leaders who dance “Hollywood Style” in L.A. tend to wear lighter-colored shoes, like beige or white.
 Otherwise, black or brown shoes are fine for Swing dancing.

 Here are some of the shoes I dance in.
 From left to right, we have sneakers with chrome leather soles added, Aris Allens, custom dance shoes from the UK I ordered at a dance camp, and regular dress shoes with air-pillow insoles: